You open Instagram and see the message: "Your account has been suspended."

 Does Meta Verified help with account recovery?

-Meta Verified subscribers ($12-15/month) do get access to priority support, which can speed up appeal response times.
-However, being verified does not guarantee recovery and doesn't change the review criteria.
+Meta Verified subscribers ($12-15/month) get access to priority support, which can speed up appeal response times during normal operations.
+However, the 2025 mass ban wave exposed serious limitations — paying subscribers were banned alongside free accounts and reported receiving little to no help from Meta's support reps.
+Being verified does not guarantee recovery, doesn't change the review criteria, and doesn't protect against automated enforcement.
 If your account was legitimately suspended for a real violation, verified status won't override that decision.

 How many times can I appeal a suspension?